hieutruong1517/stock-price-forecast/README.md

 3. Put processed data into RNN model, MLP model, LSTM model for training.
 4. Process test data for the model.
 5. Predict the next 14 days by giving the predict model 1 day, add that date to the dataset for training and continue predicting.
 Repeat 14 times and we will have 14 days according to the required topic.

+The project emphasizes the critical role of input data in machine learning models through the comparison of 4 stock codes: FPT, HPG, STB and VIC.